 Class A Ordinary Shares-The Company is authorized to issue 200,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-As of March 31, 2021 and December 31, 2020, there were 2,298,942 and 0 Class A ordinary shares outstanding, excluding 30,741,058 and 0 Class A ordinary shares subject to possible redemption, respectively.
+As of March 31, 2021, there were 33,040,000 Class A issued and ordinary shares outstanding, of which 32,000,000 Class A ordinary shares were subject to possible redemption, and classified outside of permanent equity (deficit) in the unaudited condensed balance sheet (see Note 6).
+There were no Class A ordinary shares issued or outstanding at December 31, 2020.